OMAR AL MUKHTAR:

 The Omar Al Mukhtar Mausoleum, Benghazi

 In 2021, the construction of the Omar Al Mukhtar Mausoleum was completed in Benghazi.
-Spearheaded and overseen by Dr Faraj Najem, a noted historian and Professor of Governance at the University of Benghazi, the mausoleum serves as an important educational centre enabling young Libyans and visitors to learn about Omar Al Mukhtar, and a place for Libyans to pay their respects to a national hero.
+Spearheaded and overseen by Dr Faraj Najem, a noted historian and Professor of Governance at the University of Benghazi, the mausoleum serves as an important educational centre, enabling young Libyans and visitors to learn about Omar Al Mukhtar, and as a place for Libyans to pay their respects to a national hero.

 -